croz-ltd/nrich/nrich-security-csrf/README.md

  urls or regex that matches urls that will be skipped for CSRF token verification.

 `CsrfWebFilter` is used when in Spring WebFlux environment it is an implementation of `WebFilter` it has the same behaviour and arguments as `CsrfInterceptor` with a difference it operates in reactive environment.

+## Usage

+Clients should configure initial token url.
+This is entry point in application i.e. controller action that is executed on a successful login.
+After that response from initial token action will contain CSRF token in the parameter named `csrfInitialToken`.
+Every call from client to url that is not in the list of excluded urls should contain CSRF token or the call will fail.
+Tokens will periodically be refreshed so users should refresh token value from response header `X-CSRF-Token` (or other name that was specified in the configuration).